jundalisay/sp/content/en/research/yogananda/autobiography/chapter-45.md

 I put some questions to a near-by woman chela while Ananda Moyi Ma remained entranced.

+{{< r a="Chela" >}}
-“The Blissful Mother travels widely in India; in many parts she has hundreds of disciples,” the chela told me.
-“Her courageous efforts have brought about many desirable social reforms.
+“The Blissful Mother travels widely in India; in many parts she has hundreds of disciples.
+Her courageous efforts have brought about many desirable social reforms.
 Although a Brahmin, the saint recognizes no caste distinctions.
 45-1 A group of us always travel with her, looking after her comforts.
 We have to mother her; she takes no notice of her body.
 If no one gave her food, she would not eat, or make any inquiries.
 Even when meals are placed before her, she does not touch them.
 To prevent her disappearance from this world, we disciples feed her with our own hands.
 For days together she often stays in the divine trance, scarcely breathing, her eyes unwinking.
 One of her chief disciples is her husband.
-Many years ago, soon after their marriage, he took the vow of silence.”
+Many years ago, soon after their marriage, he took the vow of silence.
+{{< /r >}}

 The chela pointed to a broad-shouldered, fine-featured man with long hair and hoary beard.
 He was standing quietly in the midst of the gathering, his hands folded in a disciple’s reverential attitude.